Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The ODBC Data Source Administrator Settings will be displayed.
 See the Image given below.
 The Following Steps will walk you through the procedure:

-2. Select System DSN Tab on the ODBC Data Source Administrator.
+2. Select the System DSN Tab on the ODBC Data Source Administrator.

 6. Click on the Server Tab.

 7. Type the specific iSeries Folder Name where your data table resides in the Library List Control.
-If more than one Library File is there, then separate them with Comas.
+If more than one Library File, separate them with Commas.

-8. Put the checkmark on the Read-Only (Select statements only) option under Connection Type, to ensure that we have no intention to modify the data in iSeries Table.
+8. Select the Read-Only (Select statements only) option under Connection Type to ensure that we have no intention to modify the data in the iSeries Table.

-9. Click Apply followed by OK Button.
+9. Click the Apply button followed by the OK Button.
 The System Data Source Name myData appears in the System DSN Tab.
 See the image below.

 10. Click OK to close the ODBC Configuration Main Control (the Apply button remains disabled in this case).